“So how many years have you travelled for so far?”

 “Almost two.
 I quit my job to travel, in February 2015, and that’s where I’ve been ever since.”

-And since it was my first life experience ever, outside the boundaries of India (and New Delhi, for that matter) I had no clue what to expect.
-The food looked alien, local customs felt strange, even the kind of English people spoke there was no less surprising.
+When I’d initially moved to Scotland, to complete my master’s degree, there was nobody I knew there.
+Sure my sister stayed in England, some 700 kilometres in the South.
+But technically speaking, I was on my own, and in a land that I barely knew.
+And since it was my first life experience ever, of living outside the boundaries of India (and New Delhi for that matter) I had no clue about what to expect — the food looked alien, local customs felt strange, even the ‘kind of English people spoke there (yes, I am talking about the popular Scottish accent) was no less startling.
 Simply put, I was a stranger in a strange land!

 Perhaps!
 Or perhaps not!

 Though they were blissfully content doing what they did, the problem was, their lifestyle did them no favour.
-All 7 of them, returned to India, right after finishing their college degree because they made it too tough for themselves to fit in.
+All 7 of them, returned to India, right after finishing their college degree because they made it too tough for them to fit in.

-But if you embrace the change more positively, mix up with other communities and look forward to enjoy a few dinner turkeys on Thanksgiving, then it can be a much more invigorating experience altogether.
-And in that case consider yourself no less than a long term slow traveller.
+If something similar is the case with you, consider studying abroad, no different than studying in your home country.
+And such an experience is definitely far from travelling to a new country and experiencing a new culture.
+But if you embrace the change more positively, mix up with other communities and look forward to enjoying a few dinner turkeys on Thanksgiving, then it can be a much more invigorating experience altogether.
+And in that case, consider yourself no less than a long-term slow traveller.

 Looking Back In Time

-Studying Abroad – A Right Thing For Everyone?
+So Studying Abroad – A Right Thing For Everyone?